joiellantero/flipper/README.md

-#Flipper
+# Flipper

-Dump repository for my custom and modified scripts for the Flipper Zero
+Dump repository for my custom and modified scripts for the Flipper Zero.

+For educational use only.